 Always active in the growing community, Pete organized a work group to open up Blind Pass.
 He was appointed Englewood Postmaster in 1912 and set up a Post Office in his store.
 He served as a Trustee for the Englewood School District.
 In 1921 he was appointed by Governor Cary A. Hardee to be the first Sarasota County Commissioner from Englewood.
 Buchan served for 21 years and was instrumental in having a paved road connecting Englewood with Sarasota.

 Peter E. Buchan died in 1968 at the age of 97.

-(1) To learn more about the Chadwicks see photo and story “The White Elephant” in the Englewood Area History Museum.
+(1) To learn more about the Chadwicks see photos and article below.

 (2) In 1893 three brothers from Englewood, Illinois: Herbert, Howard and Ira Nichols saw an exhibit at the Columbian Exposition in Chicago which introduced the idea of growing lemons in Southwest Florida.
 At the time scurvy was still a very serious problem.
 Lemons were the prescribed treatment but had to be imported from Spain which was very costly.
 Grove City was already underway and an unnamed bay was christened “Lemon Bay.”
 It was thought easy money could be made by growing lemons in Florida.